Saccade: Timing and kinematics

 Saccades are one of the fastest movements produced by the human eye (blinks may reach even higher peak velocities).
 The peak angular speed of the eye during a saccade reaches up to 700°/s in humans for great saccades (25° of visual angle); in some monkeys, peak speed can reach 1000°/s.
 Saccades to an unexpected stimulus normally take about 200 milliseconds (ms) to initiate, and then last from about 20–200 ms, depending on their amplitude (20–30 ms is typical in language reading).
 Under certain laboratory circumstances, the latency of, or reaction time to, saccade production can be cut nearly in half (express saccades).
 These saccades are generated by a neuronal mechanism that bypasses time-consuming circuits and activates the eye muscles more directly.
-Specific pre-target oscillatory (alpha rhythms) and transient activities occurring in posterior-lateral parietal cortex and occipital cortex also characterise express saccades.
+Specific pre-target oscillatory (alpha rhythms) and transient activities occurring in posterior-lateral parietal cortex and occipital cortex also characterize express saccades.

+To achieve such high speeds, there are specialized oculomotor burst neurons in the brainstem that wire into the ocular motor neuron.
+The burst neurons implement bang-bang control: they are either completely inhibited, or firing at its full rate of ~1000 Hz.
+Since the motion of the eye is essentially a linear system, bang-bang control minimizes travel time.
+After a saccade, a constant force is required to hold the position against elastic force, thus resulting in a pulse-step control.

 The amplitude of a saccade is the angular distance the eye travels during the movement.
 For amplitudes up to 15 or 20°, the velocity of a saccade linearly depends on the amplitude (the so-called saccadic main sequence, a term borrowed from astrophysics; see Figure).
 For amplitudes larger than 20°, the peak velocity starts to plateau (nonlinearly) toward the maximum velocity attainable by the eye at around 60°.
 For instance, a 10° amplitude is associated with a velocity of 300°/s, and 30° is associated with 500°/s.
 Therefore, for larger amplitude ranges, the main sequence can best be modeled by an inverse power law function.